microsoft/CameraTraps/api/batch_processing/README.md

   "Season1/Location1/Camera1/image2.jpg"
 ]
 ```
-Only images whose paths are listed here will be processed.
+Only images whose paths are listed here will be processed if you provide this list.

-2 - If your images are stored elsewhere and you can provide a publicly accessible URL to each of them, you do not need to specify `input_container_sas`.
+2 - If your images are stored elsewhere and you can provide a publicly accessible URL to each, you do not need to specify `input_container_sas`.
 Instead, list the URLs to all the images (instead of their paths) you&rsquo;d like to process in the json at `images_requested_json_sas`.

-#### Storing metadata
+#### Attaching metadata

 We can store a (short) string of metadata with each image path or URL.
 The json at `images_requested_json_sas` should then look like:
 ```json